leschartreux/ltsp-osdeploy/README.md

 - Full disk backup and clone of Windows XP and above hosts

-###OS Backup feature
+###OS Backup features
 - full Disk image backup of host
 - Small interactive text interface for first image creation task of host
 - NTFS support
 - Fast Compression.
 With 2 cores CPU and gigabit network card, disk partitions dumping rate is over 2GB/minute.
 - Central storage on NFS server

-###OS Clone feature
+###OS Clone features
 - Full disk clone on same disk size or greater
 - Totally unattended cloning process from Network Boot.
-No menu
+No menu client client size.
-- Simultaneous deploy of multiple hosts via multicast
+- Fast image deploy with multicast.
+Tested 81Mbs on 12 100mbs network PC.
 - Auto rename of computer and windows domain joining

  ###Technical features
-- Client uses PXE Network boot features of hosts to do the work
+- Client uses PXE PC's Network boot feature to the work (PXE)
-- Boot image is a Linux 32 bits dedicated Debian 7 distribution, made with excellent LTSP project. http://www.ltsp.org
+- Boot image is a Linux 32 bits dedicated Debian 7 distribution, based on excellent LTSP project. http://www.ltsp.org
 - All work is done with python scripts connected to central database
-- Dynamic local boot or LTSP boot with host's state from DB
+- Local boot on hard drive or LTSP boot is dynamically managed with web GUI and scripts
 - Main difference with others cloning projects is that Windows Host customization is done with a registry edition tool from chntpasswd http://http://pogostick.net/~pnh/ntpasswd/.
 It offers offline Registry modifications with .Reg files import/export.
 Windows batch scripts are dynamically generated after clone and before reboot.
 No need to install complex scripts or agents on windows hosts before generating base image.
-- Dump of partitions are done with partclone http://partclone.org
+- Dump of partitions is done with partclone http://partclone.org
 - fast compression is done with pigz.
 Which is a multithread version of gzip (Now, most of PC's CPUs have multithread, multicore support)
-- Multicast transfert uses udpcast project
+- Multicast transfert uses powerfull udpcast project http://www.udpcast.linux.lu/
 - A small python daemon is used to synchronize multicast image transfert.
 Only one multicast transfert at a time is implemented for now.
 - The MySQL database and Web inerface intend to be compatible with the base project from Jeddlaj https://sourcesup.renater.fr/projects/jeddlaj/